Alejogb1/job-board/blog-data/why-cant-curl-access-the-docker-web-server-on-linux.md

 id: "why-cant-curl-access-the-docker-web-server-on-linux"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've seen this exact scenario countless times, often right when you need that quick test or integration.
 It's frustrating, but usually stems from a few fundamental networking and configuration points when working with docker on linux.
 It's never as straightforward as it appears at first blush.
 The core issue, boiled down, is that your `curl` command running on the host machine operates within the host's networking namespace, while your docker container and its web server are operating in a separate, isolated namespace, unless specifically configured otherwise.

 One of my early projects involved building a microservice architecture and, you guessed it, we faced this very problem when trying to get our health check endpoint to respond correctly for our orchestration platform.
 I learned the hard way about these nuances, and it made me appreciate the intricacies of container networking.